eramdam/hackintosh/README.md

 ## What works

+- iCloud
+- iMessages
+- FaceTime
+- App Store
 - Sleep
 - Audio
 - Ethernet
 - Bluetooth
+- Continuity / Handoff
+- Copy-paste across devices — although it's finnicky at times.
+But it's also like this on my real Macs so I'm not worried.
 - Wi-Fi / Handoff / Continuity
 - AirDrop
 - Netflix/DRM in Safari (haven't tested other apps but I expect it to work)
 - Sidecar (albeit finnicky at times..)
+- Booting into Windows with OpenCore

 ## What doesn't work